DataWojtek/Titanic-Group-B/README.md

 # Overview

-This project will use the popular titanic dataset and make changes to it according to the task.
+This project will use the popular Titanic dataset and make modifications to it according to the tasks provided in the designated folder.
+The project will include processing of the Titanic dataset, descriptive statistics, and corresponding visualizations.

 # Setup